Hanna1112H/test_DS/README.md

 # test-hanna
 The Python code includes functionalities for reading multiple JSON objects from files, analyzing timestamps, identifying sparse variables, and examining geographical regions and ocean ports.
+Please note zip file was added in local version.
+Please add it in your local code due to github limits.
 Prerequisites
 Ensure you have the following libraries installed: